bevyengine/rfcs/rfcs/template.md

 ### Why can't this live in community-provided documentation?

-Community documentation is great, but it:
+Community documentation is hugely important, but it:

 - isn't as visible
 - isn't as approachable